Praveen76/Face-mask-detector-using-RetinaNet-model/README.md

 * **maskDetectorClasses:**  This file contains the information about the classes involved, mask and noMask in our case study.
 * **retinaNet-maskDetector.ipynb**: This is the python notebook that you can run to implement face mask detector on your own.

 **Note**: Kindly note that I've tested it on a very small Dataset with very minimal epochs.
-YOu'll need much larger dataset and epochs to get better results and accuracy.
+You'll need much larger dataset and epochs to get better results and accuracy.

 # Instructions for Installation
 Download Dataset from the above Link and store the files in the data folder.
 Run any of the Python notebook according to the task desired